-The cinema is an effective medium for artists to express thought-provoking ideas and instill emotions in their audience.
-In this regard, it is an even more conducive form of language than the other art forms like literature, music or painting as it combines them all together.
-Time and again there come movies which are a more than just popular entertainment.
-These movies present ideas so profound that they linger on in the minds of the viewer, sometimes for days after they have seen it.
-Here is the list of most thought provoking movies ever made.
-You can watch some of these best though provoking movies on Netflix, Hulu, or Amazon Prime.
+Cinema is an effective medium for artists to express thought-provoking ideas and instill emotions in their audience.
+In this regard, it is an even more conducive form of language than the other art forms like literature, music, or painting as it combines them all.
+Time and again, there come movies that are more than just popular entertainment.
+These movies present ideas so profound that they linger on in the minds of the viewer, sometimes for days after they have seen them.
+Here is the list of the most thought-provoking movies ever made.
+You can watch some of these best thought-provoking movies on Netflix, Hulu, or Amazon Prime.

 18. Mulholland Drive (2001)